The business you reviewed might contact you if they think your review goes against Trustpilot's guidelines or it wasn't meant for them.

-Asking for extra or more specific information lets businesses quickly identify, understand and solve any issues that arise.
+Sometimes businesses need a few extra details, for example, when they don't recognize you as one of their customers.
+Asking for more specific information lets businesses quickly identify, understand and solve any issues that arise.

 How does it work?

 You'll receive a message via the email address that’s linked to your Trustpilot user account.
 It's up to you what you choose to do, and you'll have 3 days to respond.

 If you've been asked to provide more information such as your reference number or contact details, the information you provide will not be published on our platform.
 It will only be shared with the business you reviewed.

 If you disagree with the request, choose not to respond, or don't provide enough information, the business can flag your review to our Content Integrity Team for assessment.